 The National Association of Black Journalists is a member-based professional organization and the largest organization of journalists of color in the nation.
 It was founded in 1975 in Washington, D.C. for the purpose of serving the interest of black journalists, students and media-related professionals and providing quality programs and services on behalf of black journalists worldwide.

-The location VARIES.
+The location is NATIONWIDE.